Apply to Become Registered2023-05-12T12:09:20-06:00

 ACSLPA has adopted the Academic Equivalency Framework (AEF), which was developed by a coalition of Canadian audiology and speech-language pathology regulators, as the minimum academic and supervised clinical practice requirements for entry-to-practice audiologists and speech-language pathologists in Alberta.

-ACSLPA uses the Coursework Requirements Form (Form D) (included in the Registration Application Package) to check that applicants have met the academic requirements of the AEF.
-To complete the Coursework Requirements Form, applicants must review and summarize the courses from their program of study, and clearly identify how ACSLPA’s coursework requirements, as per the AEF, are covered in their program’s curriculum.
+ACSLPA uses the Coursework Requirements Form for SLPs and the Coursework Requirements Form for Audiologists to check that applicants have met the academic requirements of the AEF.
+To complete the Coursework Requirements Form (also called Form D), applicants must review and summarize the courses from their program of study, and clearly identify how ACSLPA’s coursework requirements, as per the AEF, are covered in their program’s curriculum.

 The following categories of applicants are required to submit a completed Coursework Requirement Form as part of their application for registration with ACSLPA: